shakib1729/virtual-stocks/README.md

       <img width="1529" alt="image" src="https://github.com/user-attachments/assets/c7844ec8-e1bc-42c5-b570-4b52ee98c0a2">
   - In all subsequence calls to the server, the browser automatically attaches this Cookie.
   - For every request on the server, we extract the subject (user) from the Cookie and fetch/store the data from/to the database accordingly.
-  - On log out, the server resets the cookie on the client side by sending a cookie with all the same properties but expiring immediately.
+  - On log out, the server resets the cookie on the client side by sending a cookie with the same properties but expiring immediately.
   - Encoded/Decoded value of Cookie on [jwt.io](https://jwt.io/):
     <img width="1237" alt="image" src="https://github.com/user-attachments/assets/031804af-d248-4cff-9d78-9312bae58b76">

-- Explore stocks:
+- **Explore stocks**

   - The usage of external APIs for stock data (Finnhub and Alpha Vantage) is handled by **Server Actions** in **Next.js**.
   - Using the following external APIs: